lsimply/lsimply/README.md

 - Proficient in internal network penetration, proficient in understanding and using Metasploit and Cobalt Strike, skilled in privilege escalation and lateral movement.
 - Experience in APT attack and defense, understanding of mainstream APT attack methods.

-**Bonus points:**

-- High ranking on vulnerability platforms.
-- Published articles with high likes or favorites in major security communities.
-- Passion for learning, good communication skills.
-- Proficiency in binary reverse engineering.
-- Experience in Capture The Flag (CTF) competitions.
-- Does not keep long fingernails.
-- Familiar with methods of rooting phones or other devices.
-- Has a "tk" xp and "ee" attribute.